jayarruda/Replay-Media-Slider/README.md

 - #### Newly Added Content & System Notifications Module
 Displays a dedicated module for newly added content (movies, series, or episodes) alongside system notifications (such as updates, alerts, or custom messages), ensuring users never miss important updates or fresh media.

+- #### Quality Labels
+Adds quality information to cards across Jellyfin.

+- #### StudioHubs
+Adds Disney+-style studio collection cards to the home screen and popover-based random recommendations based on your watched genres.

 - #### Trailer Fetching Scripts
 With these scripts, you can download trailers and use them across Jellyfin.
 Optionally, the downloaded trailers can be set as theme videos, or alternatively, you can skip downloading and simply embed trailer metadata directly into the content’s NFO files.